.

 ON BOARD THE RESEARCH BOATS

-For the duration of the expedition, teams will stay on the Rio Amazonas a large, authentic boat from the days of early steam navigation on the Amazon, all restored to conditions near their original designs.
+For the duration of the expedition, teams will stay on the Rio Amazonas, a large, authentic boat from the days of early steam navigation on the Amazon, all restored to conditions near their original designs.
 The Rio Amazonas is 44 meters long and nine meters wide and was once one of the largest rubber transport boats on the Peruvian Amazon.
-She was built in Scotland in 1899 as a rubber transport steamship, and, in the mid-1900s, transitioned into a cargo and passenger ship and regularly navigated the 2,000-mile route from Iquitos to Belem at the mouth of the Amazon.
-In the early 1980’s she became a tourist boat and was restored in 2012 by the Historic Boat Museum in Iquitos.
+She was built in Scotland in 1899 as a rubber transport steamship and, in the mid-1900s, transitioned into a cargo and passenger ship and regularly navigated the 2,000-mile route from Iquitos to Belem at the mouth of the Amazon.
+In the early 1980s, she became a tourist boat, and it was restored in 2012 by the Historic Boat Museum in Iquitos.

 SLEEPING